lduesterwald/Ct-Value-Prediction/README.md

 ### 3. Genome Data Directory
 This repo requires a directory containing genome data files.
 The name of the directory can be passed into the scripts (option -g).
 The genome data files should have *.fasta* extension and be named <genome_id>.fasta.

 Two scripts in this repo (*createDataFrame.py* and *predictCt.py*) also require a comma-separated (*.csv*) metadata file with information about each genome.
 This file should contain at least the genome_id (corresponding to the file names), testing instrument, and Ct value for each genome file.
+The column titles in the metadata file should be formatted in the same was as the example metadata file provided in */sample/metadata_file.csv*.
 If the file includes additional columns, they will be ignored by the scripts.
 The path to this file must be passed into the scripts (option -c).